ydalosa/sylvain69780.github.io/_posts/2021-09-25-magic-of-fold-and-cut.md

 title: "Magic of Fold and Cut"
 tags: shadertoy
 ---
-# Mystery of the Rhombic Triacontahedron
+# Magic of Fold and Cut

 In june 2021, I was watching a awesome video of "The Art of Code on youtube" about light relecting and refracting on a gem stone.